iogf/crocs/README.md

 Times(regex, max=4)
 ~~~

-The module is documented and it shouldn't be hard to figure out
-which classes belong to which regex operators.

 **Note:** crocs is in its early development state it is not supporting all regex's features.
 Check the demo folder for better info on what it can be done.